 You can deploy solutions from your development environment to the Integration environment, as daily builds or continuous releases.
-When you are ready to go live, you send a request to Episerver, who will create a backup of the existing environment, move the code to Preproduction, verify that everything works, and then deploy to Production.
+When you are ready to go live, you can deploy to Preproduction through the Episerver self-deployment portal.
+This involves creating a backup of the existing environment, and moving the code to Preproduction, where you can verify that everything works.

 Episerver takes care of the the following as part of the service: